California jobless rate dips half-percentage point to 6.5%

 A 6% increase in nonfarm jobs in 2021 represented the largest calendar-year increase for the state since 1990, the department said.

+New state-level job turnover data showed 1.1 million California job openings at the end of November, a number that has persisted since August even as employers scramble to find workers.
+Yet there were 415,000 voluntary resignations in November.

+“Employers continue to report that even job seekers who respond to job openings fail to appear at interviews,” Bernick said.

-Officials revised the state’s November’s unemployment rate up 0.1 percentage points to 7% by adding 3,500 unemployed to its previous tally.
+Officials revised the state’s November unemployment rate by 0.1 percentage points, to 7%, by adding 3,500 unemployed to its previous tally.

+Nearly 356,000 people certified for unemployment insurance during December’s sample week, down from nearly 435,000 in November and more than 1 million a year ago.
+More than 49,000 initial claims were processed during the sample week, down more than 3,600 from November and a drop of more than 110,000 from a year ago.

+Colusa and Imperial counties recorded double-digit jobless rates last month, the worst in the state, while the wealthier San Francisco Bay Area counties of Marin, San Mateo and Santa Clara had the lowest rates, below 3%.

 “As we go forward this year, we’ll continue taking action to get more folks back to work and support our businesses hit hardest by the pandemic,” Newsom said in a statement.